JamesNurdin/LakehouseDock/README.md

 LakehouseDock stands up a complete data lakehouse on a Kubernetes cluster, loads it with data, and runs query workloads against it so that different configurations, schedulers, and engine settings can be benchmarked under controlled, repeatable conditions.
-Think of it as a dry dock for lakehouses: a place to bring a stack in, work on it, and put it through its paces.

 On top of the core deploy-and-test loop, LakehouseDock includes an experimental **carbon-aware scheduling** layer driven by **uncertainty-aware forecasting**, for studying how query workloads can be shifted in time to run when the electricity grid is cleaner.

-> **Status:** Research / work in progress.
-Interfaces and layout may change.

 ---